Huffe2012/Virtual-Machines/README.md

 Encountered error:
 Hyper-V-VT-x is not available (VERR_VMX_NO_VMX)
 Solution:
-Disabled Hyper-V using the following command in an elevated Command Prompt:
+Disabled Hyper-V using the following command:

 bcdedit /set hypervisorlaunchtype off